wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community.md

 #### **The Metrics**

 Ok, so that’s how we got started.
-And what’s actually happened?
+So, what’s actually happened?

 **3 Online Meetups:**